-Services that are covered for you What you must pay when you get these services SCAN Heart First Orange & Los Angeles Counties SCAN Heart First Riverside & San Bernardino Counties Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+Services that are covered for you What you must pay when you get these services SCAN Classic Los Angeles County SCAN Classic Orange County Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+Cost-sharing may apply for other services you receive during the visit.
 Prior authorization rules apply There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Prior authorization rules apply Abridge Abridge is a smartphone-based application that allows members to record physician office visit conversations.
+Cost-sharing may apply for other services you receive during the visit.
+Prior authorization rules apply Abridge \$0 copayment \$0 copayment Abridge is a smartphone-based application that allows members to record physician office visit conversations.
 Abridge defines medical terms and automatically detects key points like medication instructions for later review.
 Conversations can be securely shared with family members and caregivers.
 To start using Abridge please go to abridgeapp.com/scan.
 Contact Member Services for more information (phone numbers are printed on the back cover of this document).
-This benefit does not apply to your maximum out-of-pocket amount. \$0 copayment \$0 copayment
+This benefit does not apply to your maximum out-of-pocket amount.

-Services that are covered for you What you must pay w services hen you get these SCAN Heart First Orange & Los Angeles Counties SCAN Heart First Riverside & San Bernardino Counties Acupuncture for chronic low back pain (Medicare-covered) \$0 copayment for each office visit. \$0 copayment for each office visit.
-Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: Prior authorization rules apply Prior authorization rules apply For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
+Services that are covered for you What you must pay when you get these services SCAN Classic Los Angeles County SCAN Classic Orange County Acupuncture for chronic low back pain (Medicare-covered) \$0 copayment for each office visit. \$0 copayment for each office visit.
+Covered services include: Prior authorization Prior authorization Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: rules apply rules apply For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); • not associated with surgery; and • not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they